FanDuel Promo Code & ReviewBy ezellmt, Last Updated 3 days ago

 FanDuel has a simple and secure cashier system.
 You can use any major credit card (Visa, MasterCard, and Discover) or PayPal to deposit.
 All withdrawals are handled via PayPal and may process as soon as the same day.
 We’re giving FanDuel a 10/10 in this review because FanDuel even covers your PayPal fees!
 This is an amazing gesture on their end, and a big out of pocket cost that they front.

 FanDuel also offers a 100% deposit bonus, up to $200.
 The bonus money pays into your account at 4% of your total buy-in, so it clears over time rather than being a lump sum.
-In addition to this deposit bonus, if you click through a link from this FanDuel review, we’ll give you free access to our FanDuel premium tools and content, which we call Incentives.
-All you need to do is click here, create a FanDuel account and make your first deposit, and you’ll receive the best perks in the daily fantasy industry!
+In addition to this deposit bonus, if you click through one of our links, we’ll give you 12 months of free access to Grinders Incentives, our FanDuel premium tools and content.
+That’s a $300 value FREE, on top of your deposit bonus.
+All you need to do is click here, create a FanDuel account and you’ll receive the best perks in the daily fantasy industry!

 FanDuel Tournaments and Special Events